vkalia602/panini/README.md

    Run command ```node src/app.js``` which will run your backend server

 Enter ```localhost:3000``` in your google chrome browser, choose a room and then chat away!

+I spent about 12 hours on this project.
+You can join a room and send chats.
+There are some issues with setting up the user and local storage.